swayf/grako/README.rst

     **William Thompson** inspired the use of context managers with his `blog post`_ that I knew about through the invaluable `Python Weekly`_ nesletter, curated by **Rahul Chaudhary**

     **Guido van Rossum** created and has lead the development of the Python_ programming environment for over a decade.
-Without Python_.
 A tool like **Grako**, at under two thousand lines of code, would not have been possible without Python_.

     My students at *Universidad Católica Andrés Bello* inspired me to think about how grammar-based parser generation could be made more apporachable.